needkane/n-exporter/README.md

        	Expose metrics from slave running on this URL -timeout duration
-       	Master polling timeout (default 5s)
+       	Master polling timeout (default 5s) -target_interval
+        interval for each target,if targetNo == 2 ,then the same target interval is 2 * target_interval
 ```

 Usually you would run one exporter with `-master` pointing to the current